Jak-Kel/ISBN-Scan/README.md

 ## ISBN-Scan

-Build a home library catalog by scanning (or manually entering) ISBNs
+Build a simply home library catalog by scanning (or manually entering) ISBNs

 ### Usage

 Put input files in the "input" folder.
-(There have to be at least two input files.)
+There have to be at least two input files.
 Filnames can be anything, but should probably be location-based (e.g. "bedroom-left-shelf.txt").

 Each line in an input file is a book, either an ISBN (with or without the 978 prefix), or as